-Payne Appliance Repair performs refrigerator repair service in CITY, including professional services to repair broken ice makers.
+Payne Appliance Repair performs refrigerator repair service in Michigan, including professional services to repair broken ice makers.
 Learn about common ice maker issues below:

 Refrigerator ice makers are one of the most convenient inventions of all time.
 An ice maker is a little luxury many people certainly not appreciate.
 Ice makers are simple machines that do not feature a lot of complicated parts that might have problems.

 As with any appliance repair, there are a few basic things that should be reviewed before assuming the worst.
 And, it’s good to know, if needed, you are able to replace your ice maker without replacing the entire fridge, dependent on the model.
 First, let’s discuss a couple of the causes for an ice maker breaking.

 If your ice maker is making ice but it isn’t ejecting it it is usually means there’s a mechanical failure versus an electrical failure.
 This happens when reorganizing things around in the freezer, you accidentally push or pull the control lever up or down.
 Often the ice maker might be blocked with something, including a piece of ice.
 So, check to see if there is something blocking this from operating properly.

 Before beginning the steps of clearing out the freezer, check that the ice maker is on.
 This can be done by moving the metal control arm down.
 Sometimes, moving food around in the freezer unit may put the switch into the off position.
 If the the switch is free, then there might be ice jammed inside of the ice maker or it’s not getting a good connection.

 When the switch is down and there is ice but it is not dispensing it, this might be a mechanical or electrical failure.
 This will need some more troubleshooting.
 Ready to get started?
 First, we must inspect the electrical connection.
 This could become unplugged from the back of the freezer or refrigerator when shifting or moving the food in the freezer.